Thomas Mars

-Thomas Pablo Croquet (born 21 November 1976), known as Thomas Mars, is a French musician and the lead singer of the French indie pop band Phoenix.
+Thomas Pablo Croquet (born 21 November 1976), known professionally as Thomas Mars, is a French musician and the lead singer of the indie pop band Phoenix.

 Early life

-Thomas Pablo Croquet was born on 21 November 1976 in Versailles, France.
-Croquet was originally inspired to learn English by his uncle, Horst.
+Thomas Pablo Croquet was born on 21 November 1976 in Versailles.
+He was originally inspired to learn English by his uncle, Horst.

-When Croquet was ten, he formed the band Phoenix with schoolfriends Chris Mazzalai and Deck d'Arcy.
-Mazzalai's older brother, Laurent Brancowitz, also joined the band after the break-up of Darlin'.
+Croquet formed the band Phoenix with schoolfriends Chris Mazzalai and Deck d'Arcy.
+Mazzalai's older brother, Laurent Brancowitz, also joined the band after the breakup of Darlin'.
 Croquet says that he "destroyed every single other option that would lead me to any potential career other than music", attending college for only four days, studying economics.

 Career

-Croquet is the frontman for the band Phoenix, that was founded in the early 1990s.
+Croquet is the frontman of the band Phoenix, which formed in 1995.
+He adopted a stage name, Thomas Mars, along with other bandmates in order to "sound cooler".
+In an interview, the band's bassist Deck D'Arcy said that he and Mars started playing music when they were around 11-years-old.
 The band eventually became a full-time profession for Mars following his dropping out of college.
 The band pressed 500 copies of a single on their own label before being signed to Paris-based label, Source Records.

-Croquet wrote and produced Phoenix's first charting single in France, "Too Young", which peaked at number 97.
+Mars wrote and produced Phoenix's first charting single in France, "Too Young", which peaked at number 97.
 Eventually Phoenix's first studio album, United was released in 2000, shipping 150,000 units worldwide.
+The band has released seven albums and won a Grammy Award in 2010.

-The band has released six albums and won a Grammy Award in 2010.
+Under the pseudonym Gordon Tracks, Mars co-wrote, performed vocals and drummed on the 2000 Air song "Playground Love" from The Virgin Suicides, which reached No. 25 on the UK singles chart.

 Personal life

 In 2011, Croquet married filmmaker Sofia Coppola at Palazzo Margherita in Bernalda.
-The couple met whilst producing the soundtrack to one of Coppola's films.
+The couple met in 1999 on the set of The Virgin Suicides, which she directed and he contributed music to under the pseudonym Gordon Tracks.
 They have two daughters together, Romy and Cosima.

 The German literary critic Hellmuth Karasek was his uncle.

-As of 2018, Croquet lived in New York with his wife and children.
-He traveled to Paris monthly and has a residence there since the rest of his band Phoenix lives in France.
+As of 2018, Croquet lives in New York City with his wife and children.
+He travels to Paris monthly and has a residence there.
+The rest of his Phoenix bandmates reside in France.